telerik/ajax-docs/api/server/Telerik.Web.UI/GridClientDataBinding.md

 ## Properties

+###  CountPropertyName `String`

+Gets or set data property total records count for the SelectMethod in the WebService or Page which will be requested to get data and count.
+Default is "Count"!

+###  DataPropertyName `String`

+Gets or set data property name for the SelectMethod in the WebService or Page which will be requested to get data and count.
+Default is "Data"!

 ###  DataService `GridClientDataService`

 Gets a reference to  class providing properties
                 related to client-side ADO.NET DataService data-binding.

-###  Location `String`

-Gets or sets url for the WebService or Page which will be requested to get data.

-###  SelectMethod `String`

-Gets or sets method name in the WebService or Page which will be requested to get data.

-###  SelectCountMethod `String`

-Gets or sets method name in the WebService or Page which will be requested to get total records count.

-###  MaximumRowsParameterName `String`

-Gets or sets maximum rows parameter name for the SelectMethod in the WebService or Page which will be requested to get data.

-###  StartRowIndexParameterName `String`

-Gets or set start row index parameter name for the SelectMethod in the WebService or Page which will be requested to get data.

-###  SortParameterName `String`
+###  EnableCaching `Boolean`

-Gets or set sort parameter name for the SelectMethod in the WebService or Page which will be requested to get data.
+Gets or set a value indicating whether the client-side caching should be enabled or not.

 ###  FilterParameterName `String`